 In addition, since loudspeaker impedance will vary quite a bit over frequency, even a perfectly resistive speaker wire will cause errors.
 The magnitude of this frequency response error will increase proportionately as the wire’s resistance increases.

-But the difference in the amount of loss caused by the loudspeaker’s changing impedance at different frequencies can easily cause a frequency response error that is probably what he heard.
-It’s easy to imagine how a rising impedance at high frequency could cause a pleasant sounding treble boost.
+But the difference in amount of loss caused by the loudspeaker’s changing impedance at different frequencies can easily cause a frequency response error, which is probably what he heard.
+It’s easy to imagine how a rising impedance at high frequency could cause a pleasant-sounding treble boost.
 Just listen to how clean and clear these “Snake-O Specials” sound!